PlanMyLife-app/support/README.md

 These docs are a work in progress.
 If you can't find the answer you're looking for here, reach out to us directly at support@planmylife.app.
 {% endhint %}

-## I just signed up for Lunch Money.
+## I just signed up for PlanMyLife.
 What now?

 Congratulations on starting to plan your life!